rajeakshay/lmr/README.md

 ```
 Note that in the above command, you have to give a relative or absolute path to automate.sh script.
 Optionally, export the location of `mr-blitz/binsh/automate.sh` in your **PATH** environment variable, so that you can reference it directly from any folder.

 The above command will start 1 master and 4 slave EC2 instances which are waiting for a user program.
-Package your project (WordCount) which uses MR Blitz API as a JAR and deploy it as follows
+Package your project (WordCount) which uses Blitz API as a JAR and deploy it as follows
 ```
 ~/mr-blitz/binsh/automate.sh deploy WordCount.jar s3n://mybucket/input s3n://mybucket/output
 ```